A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Proposed Methodology

 \section{The Proposed Methodology}

-In this section, we begin by describing the intuition behind the model.
-We then formally present the model, and discuss estimation strategies that allow for fitting our proposed model to large networks.
+In this section, we begin by describing the core intuition behind the model, which we refer to as the bipartite mixed-membership stochastic blockmodel (\texttt{biMMSBM}).
+We then formally present the full modeling approach, and discuss estimation strategies that enable the analysis of large networks.